2026 United States Senate election in Michigan

 The 2026 United States Senate election in Michigan will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of Michigan.
-Primaries will be held August 4, 2026.
-Incumbent Democratic Senator Gary Peters declined to seek re-election to a third term.
-Peters was first elected with 54.6% of the vote in 2014 and re-elected with 49.9% of the vote in 2020.
+Democratic former Wayne County health director Abdul El-Sayed and Republican former congressman Mike Rogers are the nominees for their respective parties.
+Democratic incumbent Gary Peters is not seeking a third term.

-Along with Georgia, this is one of two Democratic-held Senate seats up for election in a state that Donald Trump won in the 2024 presidential election, winning 49.73% of the vote to Kamala Harris's 48.31%.
+For most of the primary, El-Sayed, congresswoman Haley Stevens, and state senator Mallory McMorrow sought the Democratic nomination.
+After McMorrow withdrew in July, El-Sayed and Stevens remained in a tight race, which El-Sayed won on August 4 with 48.5% of the vote.
+Rogers, the Republican nominee in 2024, was the only candidate to qualify for his party's primary ballot.

-Republicans have not won a Senate election in Michigan since 1994.
+This is the only open Democratic-held Senate seat up for election in a state won by Donald Trump in the 2024 presidential election.
+Republicans have not won a Senate race in Michigan since 1994.

 Background

-Michigan is considered to be a battleground state.
-Most recently in the 2020 and 2024 presidential elections, the state backed Joe Biden by 2.8% and Donald Trump by 1.4%, respectively.
+Michigan is regarded as a swing state.
+Most recently in the 2020 and 2024 presidential elections, it backed Joe Biden by 2.8% and Donald Trump by 1.4%, respectively.
+Gary Peters was first elected with 54.6% of the vote in 2014 and re-elected with 49.9% in 2020.
+He announced in January 2025 he was not seeking reelection for a third term.

-Both parties have seen success in the state in recent years, although Democrats have had more success outside of presidential races.
-Democrats control both of Michigan's U.S. Senate seats, all statewide executive offices, and the state senate.
-Republicans control the Michigan House of Representatives and hold a majority in Michigan's U.S. House delegation.
-Republicans have not won a Michigan U.S. Senate race since 1994 and have not won this seat since 1972.
+Both parties have had electoral success in Michigan in recent years, though Democrats have performed better in non-presidential races.
+Democrats currently hold both U.S. Senate seats, all statewide executive offices, and the state senate.
+Republicans control the Michigan House of Representatives and hold a majority of the state's U.S. House seats.
+Republicans have not won a U.S. Senate race in Michigan since 1994, this Senate seat since 1972 or a non-presidential statewide election since 2014.

-As one of only two seats up held by a Democrat in a state that voted for Trump in 2024, Michigan is considered a key Senate battleground in 2026.
+As one of two Democratic-held Senate seats in a state won by Donald Trump in 2024, Michigan is considered a key Senate battleground in 2026.